Semiparametric Estimation of the Shape of the Limiting Bivariate Point Cloud: Applications

 We analyze this data at a threshold of $\tau = 0.75$, providing us with 1,529 points that are above the threshold in at least one margin.
-The conditional distribution of the radii are assumed to be a truncated Gamma distribution for this analysis.
+The conditional distribution of the radii are assumed to be a truncated gamma distribution for this analysis.
 We run 2 MCMC chains of 11,000 iterations each, discarding the first 1,000 from each chain as burn-in.
 The priors and the remainder of the MCMC settings are identical to the simulation study.

 Figure \ref{fig:SantaAna_gauge} plots the estimated limit set boundaries, with the median curve plotted in blue.
 The plot on the left is in pseudo-polar coordinates and depicts a functional boxplot of the estimated limit set boundary, while the plot on the right is in Euclidean coordinates.
 The posterior median of $\eta$ is estimated to be 1, and $\mbox{P}(\eta=1 \given \bX) = 0.60$, suggesting AD between wind speed and dryness.
+Figure \ref{fig:SantaAna_modelfit} evaluates the goodness-of-fit for the truncated gamma model in terms of PP plots as well as QQ plots, based on post burn-in MCMC samples $\alpha^*$ and $\btheta^*_g$ from the posterior distribution of the parameters.
+The PP plot for $n_0$ observations with $R_i>r_0(\bw_i)$ is the set of points $[i/(n_0+1),u_{(n_0-i+1)}]$, where $u_{(1)}\geq u_{(2)}\geq \ldots \geq u_{(n_0)}$ is the ordered sample of $u_i = \hat{F}_t\bigl(r_i;\bw_i,r_0(\bw_i)\bigr)$, and $\hat{F}_t$ is the fitted CDF of the truncated gamma model with the likelihood function as in \eqref{eqn:data-likelihood}:

-Figure \ref{fig:SantaAna_modelfit} evaluates the goodness-of-fit for the truncated Gamma model in terms of PP plots as well as QQ plots, where each point is transformed to unit exponential using the shape and rate parameters of the assumed truncated Gamma distribution.
-In both cases, the black points are obtained from Gamma parameters implied by the median curve of the limit set boundary, while the gray lines correspond to 100 random draws from the posterior.
+For the corresponding QQ plot, each point on the PP plot is transformed to unit exponential margins through an inverse CDF transformation.
+In both cases, the black points are obtained from gamma parameters implied by the median curve of the limit set boundary, while the gray lines correspond to $n_0=100$ random draws from the posterior.
 Both plots suggest that the model fits the data adequately.

-To test sensitivity to the threshold level, we repeated the experiment at an additional threshold levels of $\tau = 0.70, 0.80, \mbox{ and } 0.90$.
+To test sensitivity to the threshold level, we repeated the experiment at additional threshold levels of $\tau = 0.70, 0.80, \mbox{ and } 0.90$.
 In all 3 additional cases, $\mbox{P}(\eta=1 \given \bX) > 0.50$, with the smallest value (of 0.56) occurring for $\tau = 0.90$ and the largest value (of 0.64) for $\tau = 0.70$.
 Taken together, we conclude that dryness and windspeed for the Santa Ana dataset is asymptotically dependent with high probability, consistent with the results of \citet{cooley2019}.